 - Specific phobias: Intense symptoms of anxiety triggered by a specific thing (i.e. fear of spiders), situations (i.e. heights), or activities (i.e. public speaking).

 - Panic disorder: An anxiety disorder characterized by panic attacks and intense fear about the possibility of future attacks.

 - Anxiety disorders related to an underlying health issue or are related to the effects of a prescribed or illicit substance

-- Separation Anxiety which primarily affects children and is characterized by extreme anxiety when separated from loved ones (usually caregivers)
+- Separation Anxiety which primarily affects children (but can happen in adults) and is characterized by extreme anxiety when separated from loved ones (usually caregivers)

 - Unspecified Anxiety Disorders which includes some symptoms of anxiety that do not match other known anxiety disorders but do cause significant distress or impairment.